 About the Grantee

 In 2015, IRAP developed a specific set of program and policy agenda items that work to address the systemic failures encountered in countries of first asylum and to provide assistance the most vulnerable refugees.
-While pushing for largescale reforms, IRAP continues to provide unparalleled legal services to refugees seeking resettlement and safe, new beginnings.
+In 2018, IRAP became a standalone organization.
+While pushing for largescale reforms, it continues to provide unparalleled legal services to refugees seeking resettlement and safe, new beginnings.

 Former IRAP client, Sham Hasan working at Washington D.C.’s Dog Tag Bakery.

 Hasan, who found himself under threat by extremists after working as an interpreter for the U.S. Army in Iraq, resettled with IRAP’s help following three years in the visa application process.
 Dog Tag, a non-profit bakery which helps empower veterans and military families, awarded Hasan a fellowship to pursue a business administration certificate at Georgetown University.
 He graduated in October, 2015.
 (Courtesy of Doug Jackson/IRAP.)